41 Ways Kids Can Help Save the Planet in 5 Minutes or Less

 Swap plastic water bottles for bamboo or aluminum

 Drinking a bottle of water is one of the best things you can do for your health (go you!) but to keep the environment as healthy as you are, ditch the disposable bottles and pick a reusable one, Michaud says.
 For more environment points, pick one made from a renewable resource like bamboo.
-Here are some other disposable items you should stop using, too.
+And if you do have to opt for a plastic water bottle, here’s why you shouldn’t reuse it.

 Collect your baby books for a book drive